-Making a Valentine’s Day Board for Two is a fun, gorgeous way to snack all day or night long.
+Making a romantic Cheese Board for Two is a fun, gorgeous way to snack all day or night long whether’s it’s Valentine’s Day or just a date night at home.
 Add in your favorite cheeses or charcuterie, a few sweet treats, and some spreads to mix and match with your honey!

 If you take any reason to make a cheese board and run with it then you are in the exact right place, my friend.
 Sit down, pour a glass of wine, and let’s talk how to make a heart-felt (hah, get it?) cheeseboard this lover’s day.